makersacademy/bowling-challenge/README.md

 ## To use the scorecard

-- Currently, you can clone the repository, go to the project root folder, and run the following:
+Currently, you can run the app from the repository:
+$ git clone   git@github.com:Alexander-Blair/bowling-challenge.git
+$ cd bowling-challenge
 $ open index.html

+Enter your roll!

 ![main page](app/images/screenshot.png)